 Painter, sculpter, architect, scientist, mathematician, geologist, cartographer, engineer, inventor, and biologist.
 I could go on.
 Da Vinci found interest in most areas of life.
 They ranged from how the body worked to the universe beyond the Earth.
 He is most famous for his paintings like the Mona Lisa and for painting the Sistine Chapel, but his interests were more widespread.

 Dividing the day into 4 hour blocks with 20 minute resets, allowed da Vinci to split his day into different areas.
 I do not know if he did this, but it’s possible that he would allot parts of the day to different areas and interests.
 If he didn’t, this is one possible use of the routine.
+It would make sense, if, as speculated, Leonardo da Vinci had undiagnosed ADHD.

 What is a polyphasic sleep cycle?